XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 The process of "making it work" involved batch conversion from wav to ogg, and batch resizing of all images based on their XML height and width.
 It also involved moving all duplicate images (images in multiple packet asset folders (with different names), but essentially the same image 100 times over) to a shared asset folder.

 ...
 The way I did that was to write up a temporary Python script that renamed all images to an md5 hash of their image data, and copied (sometimes replaced) them into a shared asset folder.
-The script requires you to loop through XML and update the image name with the generated hash, then manually edit the Javascript to look for image sources in a sharedAssets folder on load fail.
+The script requires you to loop through XML and update the image name with the generated hash, then manually edit the JavaScript to look for image sources in a sharedAssets folder on load fail.
 This script actually worked, but due to multiple sequential build processes, my laptop overheated and died.
 The web root was saved, but the script was not, so you'll have to recreate.

 ## Building